dmbarbour/wikilon/docs/AwelonLang.md

         [A]b a  =>  \push2nd A \pop
         ...

 This allows us to avoid an intermediate return action.
 This particular transform doesn't help in every scenario.
-But we can optimize temporary data hiding for known common cases such as working with `T(A, T(B, ,,E))` up to a limited arity.
+But we can optimize temporary data hiding for known common cases, such as working with `T(A, T(B, ..E))` up to a limited arity.

 An important feature is that we can serialize the original Awelon code.
 We start with a logical copy of the auxiliary stack.
 On `\return`, we can pop a return address and continue serializing from the destination.
 For `\push` we could write `[` and add a special `]a` term to the auxiliary stack.
 For `\pop`, we pop a term from the auxiliary then serialize it.